What every best Carpet Cleaners has:

 Editors of Reviews.com tested 10 of the most popular, top-rated carpet cleaners to recommend their three top choices.
 Criteria included performance, features, efficiency and usability.
 Testing is very well detailed, with before and after pictures of very dirty carpets to back up their picks.

 In this free-to-the-public article detailing their testing of carpet cleaners, the three top choices are named, as well as two to avoid.
 Elsewhere on this site, the full test is available to subscribers.

 This is the best source we found for user feedback on carpet cleaners, and some models attract hundreds or thousands of reviews.
 Reviews also tend to be very detailed and thorough, examining performance from set up to storage.
 A few carpet cleaners stand out for their high ratings.
 Many users come back after a year or more to offer updates on durability.

-Walmart.com has more reviews for carpet cleaners than any other source except Amazon.com.
-Standout models are rated 4.5 stars out of 5 or better after at least 50 user reviews, and quite a few attract comments from several hundred owners, others have more than a thousand.
-Reviews tend to be mostly thorough, and reviewers can say if they'd recommend the carpet cleaner to a friend.
+Walmart has more reviews for carpet cleaners than any other source except Amazon.
+Reviews tend to be mostly thorough.
 We noticed some reviews that were imported from the manufacturer's website for Bissell and Hoover models.

-Editors of Coit.com, the website of a professional cleaning service, recommend five home carpet cleaners based upon side-by-side comparisons and their evaluation of features, however, it's not clear if they tested any of these models and at least one has been discontinued and gets extremely poor user reviews.
+Editors of Coit, the website of a professional cleaning service, recommend five home carpet cleaners based upon side-by-side comparisons and their evaluation of features.
+However, it's not clear if they tested any of these models.